InfuseAI/primehub-site/docs/design/dataset-upload.md

 * Check Issuer

-If you are using `letsencrypt-prod-dns` issuer, your dataset upload ingress annotations should contain:
+If you are using `letsencrypt-prod-dns` issuer, your volume upload ingress annotations should contain:
 ```
 certmanager.k8s.io/acme-challenge-type: "dns01"
 certmanager.k8s.io/acme-dns01-provider: "clouddns"